Quantum metric-induced generalized magneto-optical effects in $\mathcal{PT}$-symmetric antiferromagnets

+In the absence of magnetic order ($m=0$), the system possesses threefold rotation symmetry $C_{3z}$.
+Consequently, potential background signals that could interfere with MOEs, such as the nonmagnetic optical anisotropy, are strictly forbidden, since $C_{3z}$ suppresses the contribution from the quantum metric and $\mathcal{PT}$ prohibits the contribution from the Berry curvature.
+We introduce an $x$-directed N\'eel order to break the $C_{3z}$ symmetry while maintaining the $\mathcal{PT}$ symmetry.
+Since the lattice exhibits no nonmagnetic optical anisotropy, the generalized MOEs are driven entirely by the magnetic order, i.e., the generalized MOEs vanish when $m=0$ and emerge only when $m\neq0$.

-After applying the uniaxial strain, the system still has $\mathcal{PT}$-symmetry, leading to Kramers degeneracy in all bands as shown in Fig. \ref{fig:tbmodel}(b).
-In Fig. \ref{fig:tbmodel}(c) and Fig. \ref{fig:tbmodel}(d), the real parts of the diagonal ($\sigma_{xx}$ and $\sigma_{yy}$) and off-diagonal ($\sigma_{xy}$ and $\sigma_{yx}$) terms of the optical conductivity tensor are shown, respectively.
-The difference between $\sigma_{xx}$ and $\sigma_{yy}$ explicitly shows the broken of three-fold rotational symmetry and the nonzero and equal $\sigma_{xy}$ and $\sigma_{yx}$ are purely contributed by the quantum metric.
-Since the optical conductivity tensor is contributed purely by the quantum metric, the real part and the imaginary part of the optical conductivity tensor are just the Hermitian part and anti-Hermitian part of the optical conductivity tensor, respectively [SM Sec.
-IV].
+With the antiferromagnetic order, the system still has $\mathcal{PT}$-symmetry, leading to spin degeneracy in all bands as shown in Fig.~\ref{fig:tbmodel}(b).
+In Fig.~\ref{fig:tbmodel}(c), the real parts of the diagonal terms ($\sigma_{xx}$ and $\sigma_{yy}$) of the optical conductivity tensor are shown, and the off-diagonal terms ($\sigma_{xy}$ and $\sigma_{yx}$) of the optical conductivity tensor are zero duo to the mirror symmetry $M_y$.
+Since the optical conductivity tensor is contributed purely by the quantum metric, the real part and the imaginary part of the optical conductivity tensor are just the Hermitian part and anti-Hermitian part of the optical conductivity tensor, respectively [SM~\cite{SM} Sec.~V].
 Therefore, the imaginary part can be obtained from the corresponding real part through the Kramers-Kronig relation.
+The difference between $\sigma_{xx}$ and $\sigma_{yy}$ is shown in Fig.~\ref{fig:tbmodel}(d), which explicitly shows the breaking of threefold rotational symmetry by the antiferromagnetic order.

-The complex Kerr and Faraday angles are shown in Figs. \ref{fig:tbmodel}(e) and (f), respectively.
+The Kerr and Faraday angles are shown in Figs. \ref{fig:tbmodel}(e) and \ref{fig:tbmodel}(f), respectively.
 When the energy of the photon is smaller than the minimum value of the local gap, there is no Faraday rotation and Kerr ellipticity, while Kerr rotation and Faraday ellipticity are finite.
-This is opposite to the systems with three-fold or higher rotational symmetry, where there is no Kerr rotation and Faraday ellipticity while Faraday rotation and Kerr ellipticity are finite~\cite{khj_buschow_handbook_1990}.
-The reason is that when the optical conductivity tensor is purely contributed by the quantum metric, the two eigenmodes of the system are linearly polarized light with electric field directions perpendicular to each other.
-However, when the system has three-fold or higher rotational symmetry, the two eigenmodes become left- and right-circularly polarized light.
-When calculating the Faraday and Kerr angles by computing the ratio $E_y/E_x=\theta+i\xi$ [SM Sec.
-II], the circularly polarized light will have an additional phase difference $e^{i\pi/2}$ compared to the linearly polarized light, thus leading to swapping of rotation and ellipticity.
+These behaviors in quantum metric-induced generalized MOEs stand in contrast to those in conventional MOEs, where Kerr rotation and Faraday ellipticity are absent, but Faraday rotation and Kerr ellipticity are finite~\cite{khj_buschow_handbook_1990}.